 Geovision GV-VMS Setup Guide

-GV-VMS Setup Guide, GV-VMS V18 is a full-featured, AI-powered software series.
-It includes not only all of capabilities of GV-VMS V17 series, but also incorporates events from face detection, face recognition and AI-powered IP cameras for an all-inclusive video management.
+Geovision GV-VMS Setup Guide, GV-VMS V18 is a full-featured, AI-powered software series.
+It includes not only all of capabilities of GV-VMS V17 series, but also incorporates events from face detection, face recognition and AI-powered for an all-inclusive video management.

 GV-VMS V18 is a paid software that can connect up to 32 channels of GV-IP devices with the initial license, and up to 64 channels with an added GV-VMS Pro license.
 Additional licenses are required if you need to connect with third-party IP devices..